commonhaus/commonhaus.github.io/site/about/index.md

     We advocate for forward-looking strategies that ensure projects are not just successful today but continue to thrive and evolve.
 Through succession planning, mentorship, and strategic guidance, we support projects in building a legacy that lasts.

-## Our mission
+## Our mission, vision and focus

-Empower a diverse community of developers, contributors, and users to create, maintain, and evolve open-source libraries and frameworks, ensuring long-term growth and stability through shared stewardship and community collaboration.
+We want to empower a diverse community of developers, contributors, and users to create, maintain, and evolve open-source libraries and frameworks, ensuring long-term growth and stability through shared stewardship and community collaboration.

-## Our vision
+We envision a welcoming ecosystem where open-source projects grow through collaboration and mutual support, simplifying participation for all by moving beyond conventional governance hurdles.

-Create a welcoming ecosystem where open-source projects grow through collaboration and mutual support, simplifying participation for all by moving beyond conventional governance hurdles.
+We prioritize **Application Frameworks** and **Libraries** that are critical for developers.
+We support self-governing, code-centric projects, steering clear of specifications and standards debates to focus on tangible outcomes.

 ## Current Councilors